 But, the maximum input level for reasonable distortion performance is given by AD as 1.8V RMS, meaning that the signal should be attenuated before being applied to the IC.
 As a result, more gain would be required on the output amps, compromising the S/N ratio.
 When you start to think about the potential additional gain that a surround offset adjustment might give, you realise that the gain/headroom management is quite tricky...
 Also, best-case distortion at 1kHz is 0.01%, which is rather much for a high-quality product.

 After being underwhelmed with the audio performance of the SSM2160, I started researching digital potentiometers.
 Essentially, they contain a chain of resistors, and a giant analogue multiplexer controlled by internal logic (normally shift registers fed from a simple serial interface) to select the appropriate tap from the resistor chain.
-Generally, these aren't really intended for audio use as they have linear steps, which means software and/or hardware games to approximate a logarithmic taper.
+Generally, these aren't really intended for audio use as they have linear steps, which means fun and games to approximate a logarithmic taper.
 However, there are exceptions...

 An interesting digital potentiometer is the Dallas DS1802.
 Control is by 3-wire serial, or by simple up/down pushbuttons.
 There are 65 positions (including mute) and the step size is 1dB.
 This isn't really enough range for this application, but this IC might be a good choice if you've managed to find a 6-channel pot, and just need to provide surround-level adjustments.

-The next example I found was the LM1972 from National Semiconductor (Farnell part no. 527-798), a dedicated 2-channel audio attenuator as used by Thule and Arcam...
-They are quite pricey (£6.85+vat for <10), especially as I would need 3, but in the end I only had to buy one, thanks to the National Semiconductor samples programme!
+The next example I found was the LM1972 from National Semiconductor, a dedicated 2-channel audio attenuator...
+When Farnell stocked them, they were quite pricey (£6.85+vat for <10), especially as I would have needed 3, but luckily National Semiconductor were happy to send me a couple of samples for evaluation.

 These devices work well, being easy to drive serially.
-They have a 78dB attenuation range which is in 0.5dB steps down to -47.5dB - below that the steps are 1dB.
+They have a 78dB attenuation range which is in 0.5dB steps down to -47.5dB (below that the steps are 1dB).
 Sending them a value larger than '78dB' results in a Mute condition.
-The output must be fed into a very high input impedance to avoid loading the resistors and affecting attenuation accuracy.
-This means a FET-input op-amp buffer, which resulted in another bout of research to find an alternative to the NE5532, arriving at the OPA2134 (despite some reservations voiced on the Self Site).
+The output must be fed into a very high impedance to avoid loading the resistors and affecting attenuation accuracy.
+This means a FET-input op-amp buffer, which resulted in another bout of research to find an alternative to the NE5532, arriving at the OPA2134 (despite some minor reservations voiced on the Self Site).

 The audio specs looked promising, so the next step was to build up a test-board and interface it to the PIC board.
 Once correctly working it was wired into the tape-loop of the hifi to test - I had a few worries to eliminate, and this seemed like the easiest way...